asche1/PyCrystalField/AErSe2/README.md

-# Code to calculate the crystal field Hamiltonians of KErSe2 and CsErSe2
+# Code to calculate the crystal field Hamiltonians of ABC

 Allen Scheie